aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/merge-pdf/_index.md

 To concatenate two PDF files:

 1. Create two [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document)  objects, each containing one of the input PDF files.
-1. Then call the [PageCollection](https://reference.aspose.com/pdf/net/aspose.pdf/pagecollection) collection’s Add method for the Document object you want to add the other PDF file to.
+1. Then call the [PageCollection](https://reference.aspose.com/pdf/net/aspose.pdf/pagecollection) collection's Add method for the Document object you want to add the other PDF file to.
-1. Pass the PageCollection collection of the second Document object to the first PageCollection collection’s Add method.
+1. Pass the PageCollection collection of the second Document object to the first PageCollection collection's Add method.
 1. Finally, save the output PDF file using the [Save](https://reference.aspose.com/pdf/net/aspose.pdf.document/save/methods/4) method.

 The following code snippet shows how to concatenate PDF files.